andre-sav/Project-1/README.md

 * **Does any particular variant of game have a greater impact than others?**

 The goal of this project was to ascertain whether video games benefit memory function.
-Using public data, I found there to be positive correlations with all memory performance metrics and playing video games.
+Using publicly available data, I found there to be positive correlations with all memory performance metrics and playing video games.
 This was particularly prominent with n-back task scores.

 ![Graph](/img/n-back-gamer.png)